ledgerW/pathlight/memory-bank/progress.md

 - **User Experience**: Enhanced with consistent UI patterns and smart redirects
 - **Modal Design**: Standardized across the application for consistency
 - **Loading States**: Refined to only show spinners when actually loading content
+- **Mobile Responsiveness**: Evolved from desktop-focused to fully responsive with mobile-specific optimizations
+- **Content Organization**: Evolved to use collapsible sections for better space utilization and focus
+- **Interactive Elements**: Enhanced with visual indicators and smooth transitions

 This document will be continuously updated as work progresses and new insights are gained.